duuuuuuuuuuuusty/JCF-Quick-Award/README.md

 ## Common Issues
 *Nothing happens when I hit submit*
 Make sure that there is at least one award recipient defined in the list.
 You can view a list by clicking the triple bar 'hamburger' icon to the right of the username input field.

+*No award templates are being loaded*
+Click the refresh icon in the top right.
+If nothing further happens, check for saved data inside the profile field, and check the console for javascript errors.